raamcosta/compose-destinations/README.md

 > There is an alternative way to define the destination arguments in case you don't need to use them inside the Composable (as is likely the case when using ViewModel).
 Read more [here](https://composedestinations.rafaelcosta.xyz/destination-arguments/navigation-arguments#navigation-arguments-class-delegate).

-3. Build the project (or `./gradlew kspDebugKotlin`, which should be faster) to generate all the Destinations.
-With the above annotated composable, a `ProfileScreenDestination` file (that we'll use in step 4) would be generated.
+### 3. Build the project
+   Or run ksp task (example: `./gradlew kspDebugKotlin`), to generate all the Destinations.
+With the above annotated composable, a `ProfileScreenDestination` file would be generated (that we'll use in step 4).

-4. Use the generated `[ComposableName]Destination` invoke method to navigate to it.
+### 4. Use the generated `[ComposableName]Destination`'s invoke method to navigate to it.
    It will have the correct typed arguments.

 ```kotlin
 @RootNavGraph(start = true) // sets this as the start destination of the default nav graph